-7 Promulgation of Maritime Safety Information (MSI) or Search and Rescue (SAR) information
+7 Promulgation of Maritime Safety Information (MSI) or Search and Rescue (SAR) related Information

-- 7.1 MSI or SAR information is promulgated by officially registered information providers whose Certificates of Authorization to broadcast via Iridium are issued by the IMO in accordance with the procedures in Annex 2.
-Registered information providers include for example: - .1 NAVAREA Coordinators: for NAVAREA warnings and other urgent safety-related information: - .2 National Coordinators: for coastal warnings and other urgent safety-related information; - .3 METAREA Coordinators: for meteorological warnings and forecasts; and - .4 Rescue Coordination Centres: for shore-to-ship distress alerts, SAR information and other urgent safety-related information. - 7.2 All NAVAREA, Sub-area and coastal warnings and METAREA, Sub-area warnings and forecasts should be broadcast only in English in the international satellite EGC service in accordance with resolution A.706(17), as amended, and A.1051(27) as amended.
-In addition to the required broadcasts in English, METAREA/NAVAREA, Sub-area and coastal warnings may be broadcast in a national language using a national satellite EGC service. - 7.3 Registered information providers shall take into account the need for contingency planning. - 7.4 Scheduled transmissions are made at specified times, as allocated by the IMO International Satellite EGC Coordinating Panel.
-These schedules are published in national nautical publications and the IMO Master Plan of Shore-Based facilities for the GMDSS, as amended. - 7.5 MSI providers shall adhere to their published scheduled broadcast times to facilitate reception of messages.
+7.1 MSI or SAR related information is promulgated by registered information providers whose Certificates of Authorization to promulgate via Iridium are issued by the IMO Enhanced Group Call Coordinating Panel in accordance with the procedures in Annex\Appendix 2.
+Registered information providers include for example:

+.1 NAVAREA Coordinators: for navigational warnings and other urgent safetyrelated information;

+.2 National Coordinators: for coastal warnings and other urgent safety-related information;

+.3 METAREA Coordinators: for meteorological warnings and forecasts; and

+.4 Rescue Coordination Centres: for shore-to-ship distress alert relay, SAR related information and other urgent safety-related information.

+7.2 All NAVAREA, Sub-Area and coastal warnings and METAREA warnings and forecasts should be promulgated only in English in the Iridium EGC-SafetyCast service in accordance with resolution A.706(17), as amended, and A.1051(27) as amended.
+In addition to the required broadcasts in English, NAVAREA/METAREA, Sub-Area and coastal warnings may be broadcast in a national language using a national Iridium EGC-SafetyCast service.

+Formatted: Font: (Default) Arial

+7.3 Registered information providers should take into account the need for contingency planning.

+7.4 Scheduled transmissions are made at specified times, as allocated by the IMO EGC Coordinating Panel.
+These schedules are published in national nautical publications and the IMO Master Plan of Shore-Based facilities for the GMDSS, as amended.

+7.5 MSI providers should adhere to their published scheduled broadcast times to facilitate reception of messages.